MichaelHelgesen/100daysofcode/R3Log.md

 # R3 Log

+### D056 #100DaysOfCode - 25.6.18

+* Explored more object methods.
+* Edited the URL of the subpage to remove spaces and keep the letters lower case.
+* Managed to add sessions to the program that the subpage is pointing to.

+**Total:**  2 h

+**Thoughts:** Went slow today.
+A bit tired after much work and very hot weather.
+But I still made progress.
+I seem to have everything in place to build the rest of the functionality of the subpage.
+I just need to set ut the button and create new DOM elements.

+What I learned today:

+* You can not store functions / code in local storage

 ### D055 #100DaysOfCode - 24.6.18

 * Tried different methods and variants of objects to see what could work best, and to make the code better.